LibreSprite/LibreSprite/INSTALL.md

 # Platforms

-You should be able to compile Aseprite successfully on the following
+You should be able to compile LibreSprite successfully on the following
 platforms:

 * Windows 10 + VS2015 Community Edition + Windows 10 SDK